 UCM: How did you land this job working on Black Lightning?

 Edwards: Initially, prior to working with Black Lightning, I was with HBO as an assistant editor on the show Crashing .
 And when I moved to LA in 2016, I had been networking a ton.
-Just kind of joining different organizations like American Cinema Editors, which had a mentorship program.
-And through that mentorship program, I was able to meet a lot of different editors.
+Just kind of joining different professional organizations that had peer-to-peer mentorship programs for editors.
 I was able to network with Joi McMillon, who was one of the editors on Moonlight.
 And she recommended my name for a number of different positions, and then she also recommended my name for CW.
 So when my time with HBO was coming to a close, I hopped over to CW for Black Lightning.

 UCM: Visual effects are extremely important for a comic superhero show.
 Is it a challenge to recreate that comic book world imagery, but also convey realism?